mbod/comm2100_S24/syllabus.md

 * Lab Assignments (40%)
-  * Weekly lab sessions will focus on learning to use R for data and statistical analysis and will include questions to complete and submit by Friday 11.59pm the same week.
+  * Weekly lab sessions will focus on learning to use R for data and statistical analysis and will include questions to complete and submit by Sunday 11.59pm the same week.

 * Two small group mini projects (40%)